Cryptizone/Cryptizone-Network-Bug-Reports/README.md

-# Cryptizone Network GitHub Page
+# Cryptizone Network GitHub Bug Reports Page

 This is the place for people to report bugs for the Cryptizone Network.